Incredible bioluminescent waves

 Emmanuelle Levasseur, Julien Collet

-At a time when the state of our seas and oceans is steadily deteriorating, and underwater life seems to be in danger everywhere, snorkeling is a marvellous discovery that can turn into a useful awareness-raising activity.
+At a time when the state of the seas and oceans is steadily deteriorating, and underwater life seems to be in danger everywhere, snorkeling is a marvellous discovery that can turn into a useful awareness-raising activity.

 Snorkeling guide: Introduction